 Cronenwett, L. et. al. (2007).
 Quality and safety education for nurses.
-Retrieved from QSEN website: http://www.qsen.org/
+Retrieved from the Quality and Safety Education for Nurses (QSEN) website.

 |Expected Level of Achievement||Student Achievement Outcome Data|

-|Graduates will meet or exceed the national and state pass rate on the NCLEX-RN licensing examination.||2016 pass rate: 83.87%, NYS 82.89%,
+|Graduates will meet or exceed the national and state pass rates on the NCLEX-RN licensing examination.||2018 pass rate: 84% (associate and dual degree), NYS 88.38%,

 |90% of graduates will express

 satisfaction with the nursing program.

 |Graduation rate will meet or exceed 50%.||2018 graduation rate: 55%|

 |Retention rate will meet or exceed 50%.||2017-2018 retention rate: 54%|